MoonPoet/xaprb-src/content/blog/2008/maatkit-in-rhel-and-centos.md

 * http://bugs.centos.org/ against category 'maatkit'
 > [*] : Info about the Testing repo and howto set it up on your machine : http://wiki.centos.org/Repositories

-If you’re interested in getting Maatkit into these repositories, please take a moment and give the requested feedback.
-I can’t do it because it would be a conflict of interest for the main developer to assert that the code is stable and usable.
+If you're interested in getting Maatkit into these repositories, please take a moment and give the requested feedback.
+I can't do it because it would be a conflict of interest for the main developer to assert that the code is stable and usable.